OrangeEgg1937/SEHH_2279_pj_hotel_booking_Original/README.md

 # SEHH_2279_pj_hotel_booking_Original
-# Just need to download the SEHH_2279_pj_hotel_booking, then use android studio open
+# Just need to download the SEHH_2279_pj_hotel_booking file, then use android studio open